 Bidisha Banerjee is Associate Professor of English in the Literature and Cultural Studies Department at the Education University of Hong Kong.
 She has a M.A. in English from Claremont Graduate University and a Phd from the University of Iowa.
 She won the Jeffrey Campbell Fellowship which enabled her to teach in the Gender Studies department at St. Lawrence University in New York.
 Prior to joining EdUHK, she also taught at Chinese University and City University (both in Hong Kong) as an academic visitor.
 Dr. Banerjee’s research and teaching interests include postcolonial studies, globality and transnationalism, diaspora and exile, postcolonial feminist fictions and theory, cultural studies, Hong Kong urban culture and film studies.
 Her book Traces of the Real: The Absent Presence of Photography in South Asian Literature, is forthcoming with Liverpool University Press in 2021.
 She has presented her work widely at conferences in Europe, Asia and the US.
 Some of her work on South Asian diaspora has been published in journals like Journal of Commonwealth Literature, Inter-Asia Cultural Studies, Postcolonial Text and Journal of Postcolonial Writing.
 She won the 2011-12 Excellence in Teaching Award in the Faculty of Humanities and was nominated for the Hong Kong wide 2013 UGC Teaching Award.
-Dr. Banerjee is the Director of the Centre for Popular Culture in the Humanities (CPCH), a faculty level research centre in the Faculty of Humanities at EdUHK (www.cpch.hk).
+Dr. Banerjee is the Associate Director of the International Research Centre for Cultural Studies (IRCCS), a faculty level research centre in the Faculty of Humanities at EdUHK (www.cpch.hk).
 She served as the director of 我城我書 / One City One Book Hong Kong, a community wide reading project and Hong Kong’s first One City One Book initiative in its inaugural year, 2019 (www.onecityonebook.hk).

-She was Co-Investigator on the AHRC Research Network series on ‘Writing, Analysing, Translating Dalit Literature’ (2014-16) and is now is Co-Investigator on the AHRC Follow-on Funding for Impact and Engagement on ‘On Stage and on Page: Celebrating Dalit and Adivasi Literatures and Performing Arts’ (2020-21). https://dalitliterature.wordpress.com
+Dalit literatures are among her more recent interests, and she was Co-Investigator on an AHRC Research Network series on ‘Writing, Analysing, Translating Dalit Literature’ (2014-16) and is now Co-Investigator on an AHRC Follow-on Funding for Impact and Engagement on ‘On Stage and on Page: Celebrating Dalit and Adivasi Literatures and Performing Arts’ (2020-23).